danskernesdigitalebibliotek/dpl-cms/docs/environment-variables.md

 These are read by the `cli-set-openid-settings.sh` and `cli-set-unilogin-settings.sh` scripts and are deprecated.

+If these are needed for development, proper values can be found in 1Password.

 - `OPENID_CLIENT_ID`: Client ID for Adgangsplatformen OIDC.
 - `OPENID_CLIENT_SECRET`: Client secret for Adgangsplatformen OIDC.
 - `OPENID_AGENCY_ID`: Agency ID for Adgangsplatformen OIDC.
 - `UNILOGIN_CLIENT_SECRET`: Client secret for UniLogin API.

+And if you need these, grab someone that's worked in the area before and ask them.

 - `UNILOGIN_WEBSERVICE_USERNAME`: Webservice username for UniLogin.
 - `UNILOGIN_WEBSERVICE_PASSWORD`: Webservice password for UniLogin.
 - `UNILOGIN_PUBHUB_RETAILER_KEY_CODE`: Retailer key for PubHub.